 Other factors must also be considered when evaluating a barrier's feasibility, including accessibility, sight distance, and aesthetics.
 Accessibility refers to the ingress and egress to properties that would be affected by the construction of a noise barrier.
-Sight distance is a safety issue that refers to the ability of drivers to see far enough in each direction to enter the roadway safely.
-Aesthetics refers to the physical appearance of the noise barrier from both the highway side and the affected property side.
+Sight distance is a safety issue related to drivers' ability to see far enough in each direction to enter the roadway safely.
+Aesthetics refers to the noise barrier's physical appearance from both the highway side and the affected property side.